qaiik/14reasonswhyaxeroisgay/README.md

 # 14reasonswhyaxeroisgay
 #1: he is gay
-thanks for watching guys make sure to like and subscribe for more 3am content
+thanks for watching guys make sure to like and subscribe for more 3am content<br/>
+(he is not actually gay)